 If we get a spell of very bad weather or some other enforced delay then this might hold back the work a little, but at the moment everything seems to be progressing as planned.

 Motorists will have seen the road works change slightly as the inside lane re-opens and the outside lane closes.
 This is to allow our crews to begin work within the central reservation.

 We are still awaiting approval from Network Rail for the essential maintenance works at Heworth Roundabout, but expect to have this soon.
 We won’t be able to give a precise date for the start of work here until we have that approval, but it will not be before the end of the year.
 We still anticipate work to begin at Heworth Roundabout early in the New Year.

 Major roadworks are about to get underway at Heworth Roundabout.
 This is to repair the concrete bridges which the roundabout sits on.
 The work will involve removing the road surface and applying a new waterproof membrane.
-We expect the work to last six months, starting in late autumn.
+We expect the work to last six months, starting in the New Year.
 We will confirm a more precise date in due course.